nielssorensen/OpenEmu-wiki/Troubleshooting:-Input-problems.md

 * USB Overdrive  (disable the "Any Gaming, Any Application" option.)
 * WJoy (unload kexts for WJoy via Terminal.app with the following command: `sudo kextunload -b com.alxn1.driver.wjoy`)

+### Remote Desktop apps
+Remote Desktop apps such as these are not compatible with OpenEmu and will not be able to receive input events.

+* Splashtop
+* TeamViewer

 ### Hardware

 These are generally unsupported and you should plug in your device directly to your Mac if possible.